Telefonaktiebolaget LM Ericsson (publ) (ERIC) Upgraded Issued by Wall Street Gurus

-Telefonaktiebolaget LM Ericsson (publ) (NASDAQ:ERIC) went down by -1.59% from its latest closing price compared to the recent 1-year high of $12.78.
-The company’s stock price has collected 0.91% of gains in the last five trading sessions.
+Telefonaktiebolaget LM Ericsson (publ) (NASDAQ:ERIC) went up by 2.99% from its latest closing price compared to the recent 1-year high of $12.78.
+The company’s stock price has collected -2.47% of loss in the last five trading sessions.
 The Wall Street Journal reported on 07/15/22 that U.S. Approves Ericsson’s $6.2 Billion Vonage Acquisition

 Is It Worth Investing in Telefonaktiebolaget LM Ericsson (publ) (NASDAQ :ERIC) Right Now?

-Telefonaktiebolaget LM Ericsson (publ) (NASDAQ:ERIC) scored a price-to-earnings ratio above its average ratio, recording 8.94 x from its present earnings ratio.
+Telefonaktiebolaget LM Ericsson (publ) (NASDAQ:ERIC) scored a price-to-earnings ratio above its average ratio, recording 8.92 x from its present earnings ratio.
 Plus, the 36-month beta value for ERIC is at 0.50.
+Opinions of the stock are interesting as 11 analysts out of 27 who provided ratings for Telefonaktiebolaget LM Ericsson (publ) declared the stock was a “buy,” while 3 rated the stock as “overweight,” 9 rated it as “hold,” and 2 as “sell.”

 Top 5 Cheap Stocks to Own Right Now